-- 1. Determination of accommodations is an interactive process.
-The Accessibility Coordinator may contact the evaluator, as necessary and with the student's permission, for clarification of any information (tests results, conclusions, recommendations, etc.) contained in the documentation.
-An interview with the student will be conducted in order to inquire about the disability, understand its impacts and identify appropriate accommodations.
-The institution and the individual with a disability will determine appropriate accommodations. - 2.
-Documentation of a specific disability does not translate directly into specific accommodations.
+1. Determination of accommodations is an interactive process.
+The Director of Accessibility and Testing Services may contact the evaluator, as necessary and with the student's permission, for clarification of any information (tests results, conclusions, recommendations, etc.) contained in the documentation.
+An interview with the student will be conducted in order to inquire about the disability, understand its impacts, and identify appropriate accommodations.
+The institution and the individual with a disability will determine appropriate accommodations.

+2. Documentation of a specific disability does not translate directly into specific accommodations.
 Reasonable accommodations are individually determined and based on the functional impact of the condition and its likely interaction with the environment.
 As such, accommodations may vary from individual to individual with the "same" disability diagnosis and from environment to environment for the same individual.

 Accommodations granted at Mercy College of Ohio in no way guarantee that the same accommodations will be granted at other institutions, testing centers, or licensing agencies.
 Students are solely responsible for pursuing accommodations at other institutions, testing centers, or licensing agencies.
-OAA may assist in the process at the student's request.
+The Office of Accessibility and Testing Services may assist in the process at the student's request.